JOJ0/synadm/CONTRIBUTING.md

 * [Set up synadm](README.md#installation) and report whether the installation, configuration and update processes work as described or could be improved.
 We don't have the resources to test on many operating systems, thus a quick GitHub issue telling us: "It even works on Fancy-OS" would help already.
 * Help keeping the [Implementation Status / Commands List](README.md#implementation-status--commands-list) chapter up to date.
 The Synapse project is steadily releasing new features for the _Synapse Admin API_.
 We can't keep up with updating this list but still think it is a handy overview of what's supported and what isn't.
 * Help prioritizing what to code next: Pick a feature from the list you find in the [Implementation Status / Commands List](README.md#implementation-status--commands-list) chapter, open a GitHub issue and tell us what it is.
 If you don't find the feature in the list, please add it!
-* Improve the docs: The end-user documentation is entirely realised with the typical online help of unix commands, an option named`--help/-h`.
+* Improve the docs: The end-user documentation is entirely realized with the typical online help of unix commands, an option named`--help/-h`.
 We believe that a top-priority in designing CLI tools is getting this information right.
 Spelling, wording and of course technical correctness are equally important.
 If it's not easily possible to stay brief and technically precise at the same time, we believe it is ok to prioritize precision over shortness.
 We have automated rendering `--help` to HTML with the _Sphinx documentation generator_, [which can be found here](https://synadm.readthedocs.io/en/latest/index_cli_reference.html).

 ### Programming